→ →

 In certain instances, a phantom pocas can even lead to the closure of a nearby capitalist store, creating an opportunity for pocas to take over the space.
 Utilizing existing capitalist storefronts has significant benefits: these spaces are typically of appropriate size, located in familiar areas, and immediately remove a capitalist competitor.
 To address the impact on employees who lose their jobs due to the closure of these stores, pocas should offer support.
 Those previously employed on a wage basis could be eligible for additional compensation from the new pocas store, such as a covered membership fee, a loan, or a job opportunity.

-Phantoms are fully or partially autonomous self-driving vehicles assembled with recycled electric bicycle and motorcycle parts which perform different delivery, transport and phantom pocas actions in public space or in-between pocas.
+The confusingly also named Fantasmas are fully or partially autonomous self-driving vehicles assembled with recycled electric bicycle and motorcycle parts which perform different delivery, transport and phantom pocas actions in public space or in-between pocas.
 These phantoms bring goods back and forth between stores, deliver packages to pocas members and accompany deliveries in larger convoys.

 Water filtering system